 Ultramarinos Marín

-An aspirational cook can get angry at Ultramarinos Marín because it’s hard to understand why serving such simple things is so darn good.
-That is the secret of the trendy restaurant in Barcelona, a narrow and noisy place with a seventies bar aesthetic that even Ferran Adrià has recommended and where the cuisine is served stripped down, focused on products that are treated with a lot of hand (and many hours of knowing how to cook before putting them on the fire).
+An aspiring home cook might get frustrated at Ultramarinos Marín because it’s hard to understand why, when serving such simple dishes, everything is so absolutely delicious.
+That’s the secret behind this trendy Barcelona restaurant—a narrow, noisy spot with a ’70s-style bar vibe that even Ferran Adrià has recommended, where the food is served unpretentiously, focusing on ingredients prepared with great care (and many hours of culinary know-how before they hit the grill).

 📍 C/ de Balmes, 187, Sarrià-Sant Gervasi